Doctors Note Logo

 Dextroamphetamine Side Effects?
 Why Your Brain Reacts & Medically Approved Next Steps

-Dextroamphetamine side effects include decreased appetite and weight loss, insomnia, increased heart rate or blood pressure, anxiety or irritability, headaches, dry mouth, and mood changes because it raises dopamine and norepinephrine that also affect sleep, appetite, and heart function.
+Common dextroamphetamine side effects include decreased appetite, weight loss, insomnia, increased heart rate or blood pressure, anxiety, irritability, headaches, dry mouth, and mood changes.
+These occur because dextroamphetamine raises dopamine and norepinephrine, which also regulate sleep, appetite, and cardiovascular function.

 answer background